BuzzSpaceB/Threads/README.md

 		*	        Level:  The depth level of the current thread in the main tree};
 		**/

+#Closing of thread:

+The function closeThread is used to close thread and its children.
+First, it closes the children making them inaccessible which prevents a user to add to the discussion or create a new post on the thread children.
+It then closes their parent.
+After closing the parent, it changes the status to closed and create a summary that states the contents, mime type, the date and time the thread was created.
+Only
+administrator is authorized to close a thread.

+#How createSummary() works:

+It creates a summary object and append it on the closed parent thread as a child thread.

+#Reopening of thread:

+The function reopenThread is used to open thread and allowing modification to that thread.
+It calls unfreeze() to accomplish the task.
+But first it test if the thread is closed and calls unfreeze().
+Unfreeze() function basically change the status of the current thread and its children to open.
+Only administrator is authorized to reopen a thread.

+#Mark post as read:

+The function markPostAsRead is used to mark a post to indicate that it has been viewed before by the current logged in user.
+It checks if a post has been read,then it returns.
+Otherwise it calls a readPost() function to read the post.

+#How readPost() works:

+It passes the userid and postid as parameters and use them to check if the current logged in user and the specified post exist  in the database.
+If they do, it changes the status of the specified post to read.

 # Threads
 Functionality around threads and posts.